 Intercity buses.
 That’s a feature I wasn’t fascinated with when the DLC was announced but I changed my mind when I tried it.
 Intercity bus terminals and entry points for tourists traveling by ground.
 Their implementation adds more control over touristic traffic in your city meaning more depends on your decisions when it comes to handling traffic issues.

 Hubs.
 As for me, that’s the coolest part of Sunset Harbour Cities Skylines DLC.
 We’ve received cool hubs for just about all transportation options.
 The biggest problem is handling your desire to use all of them right away!
 That’s a real present for people who like organizing smart transportation in their cities.

 Helicopters.
 Suddenly, I liked this new feature.
 Transporting people by air is very lucrative but I never liked blimps as that’s just unrealistic.
 Placing a helicopter pad in some transportation hub and connecting it to a touristic landmark makes your people use it actively and you can unload your land transport to some degree.

 Metropolitan airport.
 Awesome but it is very hard to find a place for it on some maps in the late game.
 It comes with two metro stations and a helicopter pad.

 Air club.
 Nothing special except for adding small planes to your skies.

 New Cities Skylines Sunset Harbour maps.
 There are 5 new maps.
 One of them is a desert one (!) but it lacks a significant waterfront so I decided to try Сities Skylines Azure Gulf map which is awesome so far – an interesting flat terrain with lots of rivers, sandy beaches, and a seashore.
-A great sandbox to test new features.
+The Azure Gulf Cities Skylines map is a great sandbox to test new features.